Get the Costa Rica information you need asap! Browse our article's content sections below...

 Costa Rica Travel Blog

-Although we touch on many of the finer and more relaxing perks of visiting the Springs Resort’s hot springs in part two of our blog series, the property’s newest onsite adventure park (titled the “Club Rio Outdoor Center”, or “Club Rio” for short) is in a league of its own.
+Although we touch on many of the finer and more relaxing perks of visiting the Springs Resort’s hot springs in part two of our blog series (for information about our time at the Springs Resort hot springs see our related blog post Costa Rica’s Springs Resort Series – Part 2: The Springs Resort Hot Springs), the property’s newest onsite adventure park (titled the “Club Rio Outdoor Center”, or “Club Rio” for short) is in a league of its own.
 Like the perfectly matched and enduring duo of Kurt Russell and Goldie Hawn, Club Rio is part calm, svelte, and high class, and part giddy, fun, and class clown.
 In other words, the outdoor center is a well-crafted example of how opposites can attract and create one heck of a staple power couple.

 Built as a stand alone adventure park within the confines of the Springs Resort’s property, Club Rio provides an opportunity for visitors/residents of the La Fortuna region AND Springs Resort hotel guests/hot spring day pass visitors to participate in a variety of adventure tours.
 Fortunately for travellers, since Club Rio is open to the public and its use is not limited to hotel guests or day pass visitors, this means that the Springs Resort’s tour offerings are as widely available and easily accessible as other La Fortuna tours.
 Unfortunately for travellers, the same means that tourism in La Fortuna is now more competitive than ever before, and the decision to select a few tours and activities over others to participate in while in the region is proving more and more difficult to make.